Share the love!

 I had to give Plitvice Lakes a paragraph of its own due to it being my favorite activity and the only national park on this list.
 Regardless, Split is a great place to stay if you want to take day trips to other desirable places in Croatia due to it’s proximity.
 Some of the best day trips from Split include visits to Brač, Hvar, Trogir, Korčula, and Krka Waterfalls.
 Below, things to note about each of these places:

-- If you choose to visit Brač, be sure to check out the Golden Horn (Zlatni Rat) beach near the town of Bol.
-This beach is on a peninsula and has been regarded by numerous travelers as one of the most beautiful beaches they’ve ever seen.
+• If you choose to visit Brač, be sure to check out the Golden Horn (Zlatni Rat) peninsula beach near the town of Bol.

-- If you don’t have time to see the waterfalls in Plitvice Lakes, the Krka Waterfalls would be your next best option, since they are much closer to Split.
+• If you don’t have time to see the waterfalls in Plitvice Lakes, the Krka Waterfalls are your next best option and are much closer to Split.

-- I didn’t include this in the previous Day Trips section is because taking this trip takes you to another country.
-If you decide to take this tour, YOU WILL NEED TO BRING YOUR PASSPORT!
+• Pro Tip: This trip takes you to another country.
+YOU WILL NEED TO BRING YOUR PASSPORT!

-Get Your Guide has a top-rated tour from Split or Trogir that takes you to visit Mostar and the Kravica Waterfalls.
-Mostar is a town in Bosnia and Herzegovina that is famous for the iconic Stari Most (Old Bridge) — a stunning 16th-century stone arch that stretches over the Neretva River and symbolizes resilience and connection.
+Get Your Guide has a top-rated tour from Split or Trogir (below) that takes you to visit Mostar and the Kravica Waterfalls.
+Mostar is a town in Bosnia and Herzegovina that is famous for the iconic Stari Most (Old Bridge).
 During this tour, expect cobblestone streets, Ottoman-inspired architecture, colorful bazaars, and dramatic river views.

 The Kravica Waterfalls are a short drive from Mostar, where you can expect to swim, sunbathe, and take incredible photos, all while watching these cascading falls plunge into a turquoise swimming hole.